 Established in 1929, the Greater Hartford Twilight Baseball League is Connecticut’s premier amateur summer league.
 More than 350 alumni have played professional baseball.
 Jeff Bagwell, Bernie Williams, Rob Dibble and Ricky Bottalico played in the GHTBL before becoming MLB All-Stars.
-Alumni now playing professional baseball include A.J.
-Pollock, Scott Oberg and Mike Gulino.
+Alumni now playing professional baseball are A.J.
+Pollock, Scott Oberg, Mike Gulino and Marvin Gorgas.

 As a 501(c)(3) nonprofit organization, our mission is to preserve and promote amateur baseball in the Greater Hartford area while supporting our community through charitable giving.

 The GHTBL has a long history of organizing benefit games for local causes.
 Most recently, in 2017, the league hosted the first “Charity Series” at Hartford’s Dunkin’ Park.
 Four games were played and the ticket proceeds were donated.
 Here’s a list of GHTBL donations since then:

 2018 – $4,500 to Connecticut Children’s Medical Center.

 2021 – $5,624 to Connecticut Cancer Foundation & Brian Peer Memorial Scholarship.